DigitalGrainSize/DGS-for-Cores/README.md

 This program implements the algorithm of

-Buscombe, D. (2013, in press) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology
+Buscombe, D. (2013) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology 60: 1709–1732. doi: 10.1111/sed.12049

 Written by Daniel Buscombe, various times in 2013 while at
 Grand Canyon Monitoring and Research Center, U.G.
 Geological Survey, Flagstaff, AZ